 Concerns With Unnecessary Medical Imaging

-Research has found that not only is routing imaging such as X-rays, MRIs, and CT scans not beneficial for low back pain, but it can expose patients to unnecessary radiation, doing more harm than good.
-Routine imaging has no positive effect on pain, function, or quality of life and it is a colossal waste of time and money.
+Research has found that not only is using imaging like X-rays, MRIs, and CT scans not beneficial for low back pain, but it can expose patients to unnecessary radiation, doing more harm than good.
+Routine imaging has no positive effect on pain, function, or quality of life and it is a huge waste of time and money.

 MRIs are an incredible invention that allows doctors to see inside the body in a way that we have never been able to before.
 They help doctors to diagnose diseases in a non-invasive way that has enormous benefits to the patient.
 Unfortunately there is a tendency to over-rely on this technology and use it even when there isn’t a clear benefit, such as with low back pain.